brokenax3/markdown-tools.nvim/README.md

 # markdown-tools.nvim
 This is a collection of Markdown/ LaTeX Lua Commands that I use on a daily basis.

+This works with Linux systems and MacOS (The setup for screenshot and save path to clipboard is more annoying on this one).

 ## Requirements
 - Pandoc

 ## Features
+- MdxImgPaste
+- MdxImgPasteRename
+- MdxImgDelete
+- MdxGenPdf
-- MarkdownImagePaste
+- MdxGenHTML
-- MarkdownImageDelete
+- TexImgPaste
-- MarkdownGenPdf
+- TexImgDelete

 ## Workflow: Markdown
 ```bash